-In a newly published study, an international team of scientists have shown that layered oxide heterostructures can be used to create a new kind of extremely efficient ultra-thin solar cells.
+In a newly published study, an international team of scientists has shown that layered oxide heterostructures can be used to create a new kind of extremely efficient ultra-thin solar cells.

 Single atomic layers are combined to create novel materials with completely new properties.
 Layered oxide heterostructures are a new class of materials, which has attracted a great deal of attention among materials scientists in the last few years.
 A research team at the Vienna University of Technology, together with colleagues from the USA and Germany, has now shown that these heterostructures can be used to create a new kind of extremely efficient ultra-thin solar cells.